efabless/foss-asic-tools/README.md

 For specific usecases, the containers can be started without the help of the start-scripts.
 A few things to note down:

 #### Environment Variables
 The container makes use of a number of environment variables, to control the behaviour.
-WARNING: those values maybe impact the functionallity of the container.
+WARNING: those values maybe impact the functionality of the container.
 Do not change them unless you know what you are doing.

 The internal VNC and Webserver ports are defined by environment variables (not to be confused with the variables in the start script, those manage the external ports, to which the Docker daemon mappes the ports!
 It works *best* if those are matched.).
 Those are used in the Dockerfile for the exposed ports and in the configuration of the services.